Music City. Nashvegas. The Athens of the South. Whatever you call it, the fun, upbeat energy in Nashville is intoxicating.

 Day 3: The Gulch, East Nashville, 12South

-Nosh on brunch at the popular, southern-style Biscuit Love to fuel up for a shopping spree in the cute boutiques lining the main strip, then snap selfies against pieces like the lime-green abstract mural by San Francisco’s Ian Ross, and the adjacent brightly-hued, geometric creation by New York artist Jason Woodside.
+Nosh on brunch at the popular, southern-style Biscuit Love or Milk & Honey (be sure to make reservations, as the wait can be hours) to fuel up for a shopping spree in the cute boutiques lining the main strip.
+Then, snap selfies against pieces like the lime-green abstract mural by San Francisco’s Ian Ross, and the adjacent brightly-hued, geometric creation by New York artist Jason Woodside.

 The Gulch’s most famous mural isn’t hard to find–just look for the long line of tourists patiently waiting to get a photo in front of Kelsey Montague’s WhatLiftsYou wings mural.
 Seriously, the wait can sometimes take more than half an hour, so try to get there first thing in the morning to beat the crowds!

 Another popular pit stop is 12South, which those in-the-know consider to be one of Nashville’s hottest neighbourhoods.
 On point boutiques like Emerson Grace and White’s Mercantile (which was founded by Hank Williams Jr.’s daughter Holly) are surrounded by beautifully preserved century homes, and there are plenty of great restaurants as well as the iconic I Believe in Nashville mural.

 Cross the river into East Nashville, where you’ll find an eclectic mix of street art, a treehouse-themed bar (aptly named…wait for it…The Treehouse), and IDEA Hatchery where a handful of businesses occupy a space of micro-stores that are less than 400 square feet each.